Asa Miller

 Asa Bisquera Miller (born June 14, 2000) is a Filipino American alpine skier who competed for the Philippines at the Winter Olympics in the giant slalom and slalom.
 He competed in the 2018 and 2022 Winter Olympics, also serving as the flagbearer for his country during the respective game's opening ceremonies.
 He previously participated in the 2017 World Junior Alpine Skiing Championships in Sweden.

 Early life and education

 Miller was born on June 14, 2000 in Portland, Oregon, in the United States, where he also spent his childhood.
 His father is Kelly Miller, a ski patroller in Mount Hood while his mother is Polly Bisquera whose roots traces to Santa Cruz, Manila, in the Philippines.
 His first experience in skiing was when he was 1½ years old.

 He studied at Lincoln High School in Portland for his secondary education.
 He would play baseball for Lincoln from 2015 to 2016 as a catcher.
 However, Miller focused on pursuing a career in competitive alpine skiing.
 As of February 2018, he was in his senior year.
-He is currently attending Westminster College in Salt Lake City.
+He attended Westminster College in Salt Lake City.